j-ros/pythonspec/README.md

 # README

-Repository for exercises in the Applied Data Science with Python Specialization
+Repository for exercises in the Applied Data Science with Python Specialization on Coursera:

 1. [Introduction to Data Science in Python](https://www.coursera.org/learn/python-data-analysis)
 2. [Applied Plotting, Charting & Data Representation in Python](https://www.coursera.org/learn/python-plotting)